GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/query.md

 This chapter describes how to write a continuous aggregation query in GreptimeDB.
 Query here should be a `SELECT` statement with either aggregating functions or non-aggregating functions (i.e., scalar function).

+Generally speaking, the `SQL` part is just like a normal `SELECT` clause with a few difference.
 The grammar of the query is like the following:

 ```sql